brucethagwana/brucethagwana/README.md

 ### About Me

-I'm a passionate **Artificaial Intelligence Developer** with a knack for **building scalable web applications, crafting insightful data visualizations, and unravelling complex datasets**.
+I'm a passionate **Artificial Intelligence Developer** with a knack for **building scalable web applications, crafting insightful data visualizations, and unravelling complex datasets**.
 My journey in tech is driven by a love for problem-solving and a desire to create impactful digital solutions.
 I thrive on turning innovative ideas into practical, efficient, and user-centric realities.

 ### What I Do